 Meander Taipei Hostel really planned the room layouts in such a way that it will provide more space for their guests.
 I observed it both on the dorm and double rooms.
 Guests can actually appreciate it because the rooms are not crowded even if you’re sharing it with several people.

-Starting at eight, the dining table is filled with breads, pastry puffs, spreads such as chocolate, jam, and peanut butter.
+Starting at eight, the dining table is filled with bread, pastry puffs, spreads such as chocolate, jam, and peanut butter.
 This light meal also includes fruits like watermelon, guava, or pineapple, and a hot congee.
 For beverage, it’s surprising to see varieties of coffee packets like caramel macchiato, milk tea, cappuccino, and black.
 Toasters, microwaves, and water dispensers are available on another table.
 Please do note that you need to wash all your dishes after every use.

-Location wise, the hostel is not that near to a MRT station.
+Location wise, the hostel is not that near to an MRT station.
 But walking for about five minutes, passing some food and milk tea (which is super cheap!) stalls, can bring you to Ximen Station.

 If I make my way back to Taipei again, Meander Taipei Hostel is definitely on top of my list for a place to stay and meet people.
-Facilities and amenities are of excellent quality and the events the hostel hosts for their guests allow everyone to meet likeminded travelers that anytime soon will turn into new set of friends.
+Facilities and amenities are excellent quality and the events the hostel hosts for their guests allow everyone to meet likeminded travelers that anytime soon will turn into new set of friends.

 Meander Taipei Hostel

 Disclosure: Thanks to Meander Taipei Hostel for accommodating me during my stay in Taipei.
 All opinions stated in this post are my own.